15 years of Targos Advance Expert Training

 of predictive biomarker testing.

-Targos shares its experience in biomarker testing and evaluation, that has been gained in more than 600 clinical trials, with the international pathology community.
+Having gained experience in more than 600 clinical trials, Targos shares its experience in biomarker testing and evaluation with the international pathology community.

 Targos has supported the approval trials for Herceptin in Breast Cancer (HERA) and Gastric Cancer (TOGA) as central lab and reference pathology with the testing of about 18.000 samples from hundreds of clinical centers .